danskernesdigitalebibliotek/dpl-react/src/apps/advanced-search-v2/README.md

 - Indexed by `ComplexSearchFacetsEnum`.
 - Provides human‑readable labels and values based on domain conventions (Danish library genres, formats, etc.).
-- Used by `AdvancedSearchSelect` and `HeadlessMultiSelect` for the fixed multi‑select filters in the form.
+- Used by `AdvancedSearchSelect` and `AdvancedSearchMultiSelect` for the fixed multi‑select filters in the form.

 ### `suggestions.ts`